Dollar Tree Pumpkin Gnome with Feet (or Without)

 DIY Dollar Tree Gnome from A Pre-Made Pumpkin

-Here at Ruffles and Rain Boots, I like to challenge myself to create gnomes and tomten that are easy, fast and a little silly.
+Here at Ruffles and Rain Boots, I like to challenge myself to create DIY Gnomes that easy, fast, and adorable.
 Who want’s a gnome that’s not so whimsical that it doesn’t FORCE a smile?!
 Not me.
-All the smiles, every season and definitely with every theme I can imagine.
-And this fun pumpkin gnome with feet?
-The tops for fall gnome ideas, pumpkin gnome ideas and whimsical gnomes.
-I mean, seriously.

-All I had to do was hit up my local Dollar Tree for a pre-made pumpkin and I had everything I needed to make this quick and clever fall gnome.
-If you have the supplies, let’s get started.
+This fun pumpkin gnome with feet fits that description perfectly!
+All I had to do was hit up my local Dollar Tree for a pre-made pumpkin and I had everything I needed to make this quick and clever fall decor.

 Get Secret Gnomes, Tips, & Freebies Delivered!